Collegiate School, Bristol: Beginnings

 Colston made a donation to Queen Elizabeth's Hospital in 1702 and proposed endowing places for a further 50 boys.
 This came to nothing, probably because of Colston's insistence that the children of Dissenters should be excluded.
-Instead, he persuaded the Society of Merchant Venturers to manage a school he established for 50 boys on Saint Augustine's Back, where the Colston Hall now stands.
+Instead, he persuaded the Society of Merchant Venturers to manage a school he established for 50 boys on Saint Augustine's Back, where the Bristol Beacon now stands.
 It cost him £11,000 on capital cost and an endowment income of over £1,300.
 The boys (soon increased to 100) were admitted between the ages of seven and ten years and stayed for seven years.
 The curriculum covered reading, writing and arithmetic, and the church catechism.
 On leaving they were to be apprenticed to a trade.
 Colston was opposed to Dissent and proposed that any boy who attended a service of worship in any place other than an Anglican church should be expelled.
 He also told the Merchant Venturers that if they apprenticed a boy to a Dissenter they would be in breach of their Trust.

 In 1794 its master was James Gadd, of Temple Street.
 The school moved in 1861 to the old Bishops' Palace at Stapleton, which is a grade II listed building, and ceased to be a charity institution with a limited curriculum.
 It also accepted fee-paying boys as well as the 100 boys on the charity foundation.
 By 1955 the school had 35 foundation scholars, selected by open competition, among its 200 boarders and 100 day boys.